 Personal Track Safety (PTS) training is a requirement for all graduates and consideration should be given to arranging for 'Sentinel' registration, as this will enable the candidates to exploit any opportunities or placements which may become available.
-The ATOC Engineering Support Manager can advise on suitable PTS courses if needed.
+The REGSManager can advise on suitable PTS courses if needed.

-ATOC will supplement this company induction by delivering a short concentrated block relating specifically to the requirements of the REG Scheme and cross-industry matters.
+RDG will supplement this company induction by delivering a short concentrated block relating specifically to the requirements of the REG Scheme and cross-industry matters.
 The arrangements will be designed to bring all trainees together.

-The ATOC Induction programme will include:
+The RDG Induction programme will include:

 - 1. The Railway Network as a System

 - 2. Who does What in the Railway Industry

 - 3. An introduction to how trains work

 - 4. Why the industry needs Chartered and Incorporated Engineers

 - 5. Regulation in the Industry

 - 6. Managing a safe railway

 - 7. REG Scheme Features

-- 8. Engineering institution Requirements
+- 8. Engineering Institution Requirements

-- 9. Use of e-MPDS
+- 9. Use of MPDS

-- Mentor Roles
+- 10. Mentor Roles

 - 11. Trainee Responsibilities

 - 12. The Training Network

 A list of books relating to mechanical and electrical engineering and some relevant volumes on railways and management have been identified as being helpful to trainees.
-These are listed in Appendix P. A number of the books are available in the IMechE library at 1 Birdcage Walk, London.
+These are listed in Appendix N. A number of the books are available in the IMechE library at 1 Birdcage Walk, London.
 The list will be updated from time to time as additional recommendations are made.
-Trainees or mentors discovering additional reading are asked to contact ATOC so that the information may be shared.
+Trainees or mentors discovering additional reading are asked to contact RDG so that the information may be shared.

-13. Training Records
+3.5 Training Records

-The REG Scheme uses the IMechE e-MPDS record system - which is internet based - as the standard process for all trainees to record their evidence and competence development.
+The REG Scheme uses the IMechE MPDS record system - which is internet based - as the standard process for all trainees to record their evidence and competence development.
 With this, mandatory records are submitted in electronic format.
 Candidates are encouraged to make appropriate arrangements to back-up their records and may regard retention of some paper records better suited to their own personal needs.
 Experience indicates that confusion can exist as to which records need to be completed.
-The tables which follow in sections 14 and 15 list the requirements and it is hoped this will reduce any uncertainties.
-Please do seek further advice from ATOC if any clarification is needed.

 The importance of prompt submission of reports cannot be over-emphasised.
 All Quarterly reports must be completed and signed off within one month of the end of the quarter.
-In the case of Annual assessments, these must be concluded within two months of the year-end.
+In the case of Annual assessments, these must be concluded within two months of the yearend.
 It will in fact be easier to do this whilst the information recorded is fresh in the writer's mind, and exhibits a professional approach to monitoring progress.
 Candidates whose records become seriously overdue will be removed from the scheme.